cobalthq/cobalt-product-public-docs/content/en/Integrations/github.md

 ![Link to a GitHub issue on a Cobalt finding](/integrations/GitHub-issue-on-finding.png "Link to a GitHub issue on a Cobalt finding")

-## Remove the Integration
+## Deactivate the Integration

-You may want to remove the integration with GitHub for a specific pentest.
+You may want to deactivate the integration with GitHub for a specific pentest.

 1. In Cobalt, navigate to **Pentests**, and select the desired pentest.
 1. Go to the **Integrations** tab.